-If you have good customer service skills there are lots of opportunities in the sales sector.
-Take a look at what roles are on offer
+There are lots of opportunities in the sales sector for those with good customer service skills so take a look at what roles are on offer…

 You'll require negotiation and numeracy skills and the ambition to meet or exceed your sales targets.
 Explore whether the sales executive role is for you and discover the top 5 skills you'll need for a career in sales.

 Providing the bridge between medical and pharmaceutical companies and healthcare organisations, medical sales representatives, or 'reps', focus their efforts on selling products to potential customers.